Personalized Melody Storybook — Make Her the Hero

 This is the gift you give when you personalize a story: you make visible the invisible connection between your child and the rich heritage her name carries.
 You tell her, without saying it directly, that she belongs to something larger than herself.

-How Stories Help Melody Grow
+How Personalized Stories Help Melody Grow

 Parents often ask why personalized stories create such strong responses in children like Melody.
 The answer lies in how the developing brain processes narrative combined with self-reference.
 When these two elements merge, something remarkable happens.